-Given the ongoing level of uncertainty, entities may need to revise their estimates (for example, as a result of changes in interest rates) during the interim period and provide disclosures in accordance with IAS 34:16A(d).
+Given the ongoing level of uncertainty, entities may need to revise their estimates (for example, as a result of imposition of new tariffs or changes in interest rates) during the interim period and provide disclosures in accordance with IAS 34:16A(d).
 Where this is the case, disclosures should clearly describe the reasons for the change in estimates and the estimation methods used, particularly if assets and liabilities have been subject to greater use of estimation methods than at the most recent annual reporting date.